ESPToolKit/esp-logger/README.md

 - `onSync` callback hands over a vector of structured `Log` entries for custom persistence.
 - Helpers to fetch every buffered log or just the most recent entries whenever you need diagnostics.
 - Filter helpers to count or retrieve buffered logs at a specific level without flushing them.
+- Static helpers to count or filter the snapshot passed into `onSync` without relying on internal buffers.
 - Console output automatically routed through the ESP-IDF `ESP_LOGx` macros.

 ## Examples